emmirose/emmirose/README.md

 - 👋 Hi, I’m Emma
-- 💎 Trained at Le Wagon Lille on Ruby on Rails
-- 🌱 Currently learning Java and Angular at Wild Code School
+- 🌱 Currently learning Java and Angular at Wild Code School in apprenticeship while ..
-- 💻 Looking for my next adventure as a web developer
+- 💻 Working at Capgemini as a Software Engineer !
 - 🥐 French native, fluent in <strong>English </strong>!

 - 📫 How to reach me : emmarosso.pro@gmail.com